Homomorpheus/mathmod_ball_dae_ode/docs/newmark.md

 # The Newmark time stepper

 This project uses the Newmark solver for both DAEs and ODEs.
-In general we start out with an equation
+In general, we start out with an equation
 \begin{equation*}
   F = M \ddot{x} + C \dot{x} + Kx
 \end{equation*}